sn0b4ll/cheatsheets/Security/Offensive/Linux/LPE.md

 https://www.hackingarticles.in/lxd-privilege-escalation/

 # pip
 `pip3 install <local_dir>` searches the local dir for a setup.py and executes it.
-Helpfull if pip is in the sudoers or sbit.
+Helpful if pip is in the sudoers or sbit.

 Alternative (https://gtfobins.github.io/gtfobins/pip/):
 ```